I could not do what I do for the GIRFT programme without having done the course; it has proved to be invaluable.

-However because of the size and complexity of HES, it is one of the most challenging and difficult datasets to get to grips with: complex coding of data items, data provided at a level which is not immediately amenable to analysis, missing data, duplicates, costing episodes via HRGs and other data issues mean that the analyst has significant upfront investment costs in learning to come to terms with the data before being able to produce meaningful analyses that are free from common errors.
+HES is one of the most challenging datasets to get to grips with: complex coding of data items, data provided at a level which is not immediately amenable to analysis, missing data, duplicates, costing episodes via HRGs and other data issues mean that the analyst has significant upfront investment costs in learning to come to terms with the data.

 I really liked the fact that the course gave a really good insight into HES (HES is amazingly complicated!)